Program availability

 There are many paths Herzing University offers to get the education you need to become a registered nurse:

 1. Associate degree in nursing program.
 Earn your Associate of Science in Nursing (ASN) to get in the field fastest.
+We offer both an on-campus option as well as an ASN program with 100% online didactic courses.

 2. Bachelor’s degree in nursing program.
 Enroll in a 3-year program to earn a Bachelor of Science in Nursing (BSN) and look ahead to potentially advancing into a master’s degree program.
 The BSN program is available online and on-campus.
 We also offer an RN to BSN online program for current associate degree RNs looking to transition from RN-ADN to BSN, and a second degree nursing program for applicants with a BS in another field looking to transition into nursing.